-My Dad and Dublin never used to get on.
-As a child, though, I remember the special hatred he reserved for our annual *December 8 family trip up to the smoke.
+My Dad and Dublin city just didn’t get on.
+As a child, though, I remember the special hatred he reserved for our annual *December 8 family trip up to the Big Smoke.

 But here he was now, asleep in my bed in my Rathmines flat after a great night out in town with his old Garda buddies.

 I had slept in a camp bed borrowed from a friend.
 It was early morning and in the gathering light filtering through the curtains I could discern the tousled track of white hair running around his bald head, and the red tip of Dad’s right ear above the blankets.

 Muffled by the covers, his snores had moved down a few decibels and I found myself smiling.
 Thinking back to when I was a kid.

 Thinking of **Culchie Christmas, as the so-called big city Dublin folk called it, the Eighth of December.
 How much Mom and us kids loved it, and how much Dad hated it.

 Us six kids squashed into the back of our black Morris Minor, with Mom and Dad up front, for the big shopping trip up in the big city.

 An abiding memory apart from getting up early and the buzz of the whole thing, was how tense my Dad would be already as he filtered the car into the thickening suburban traffic, telling us all to shut up to bloody hell, as we chuntered our way into the city centre.

 That only made the six of us in the back worse.
 Here we were, four brothers and two sisters, full of the big city whoosh, arguing over who would see the most double-decker buses, all talk of Clerys and Santa and the mad dash from shop to shop to come, and best of all, the chips, the lemonade and the buns in the cafe when we would put down our bulging bags at the end of our spree.